- Learning and Development

 VMS

-A VMS is purpose-built to produce, store, and share video content – a feature many learning stacks are missing.
-A VMS allows you to create high-quality video training within the system instead of uploading it from an external platform.
+A VMS is purpose-built to produce, store, and share video content—a feature many learning stacks lack.
+It allows you to create high-quality video training within the system instead of uploading it from an external platform.

 Additionally, a VMS improves the user experience of video content by allowing learners to easily search for what they want without sifting through tens to hundreds of videos within a library.